 Next, we analysed the prevalence of infection in each bird individual among localities to test whether haemosporidian prevalence is generally higher in localities with more migratory birds.
 For this, we considered the local number of infections out of the total sample for each locality as our dependent variable using the total number of birds as our offset, and local proportion of migratory individuals (i.e., proportion of migratory individuals, including both partial and full migrants, out of all individual birds sampled in a locality) as our independent variable.
 In this model we used only our original dataset and excluded the data from the MalAvi database, since the latter includes only positive and sequenced samples.
 Thus, our analyses were based on 142 bird species distributed among 63 localities.
 Also, in this model, we filtered our data in order to include only species with 10 or more bird individuals analysed per species in each locality where that bird species occurred.
 Further, we calculated the proportion of migrant individuals in an area based on the data on captured birds in our dataset, and calculated local parasite richness across all birds in an area independently of their migratory category.

 We initially evaluated if host richness (i.e., number of bird species sampled per locality, log-transformed scaled value), local parasite richness (log-transformed scaled value), proportion of migratory species (log-transformed scaled value), number of migrant individuals (log-transformed scaled value), temperature (log-transformed scaled value) and precipitation had significant effects on prevalence.
 Following these analyses, only parasite richness was retained as fixed factors since we did not detect any influence of the other factors on parasite infections.
 The negative binomial distribution was applied in this model to account for the overdispersion of prevalence data, thus avoiding production of biased estimates.
 We used 4 chains with MCMC 4000 total iterations per chain (2000 for warmup interactions, 2000 for sampling).
-Further, we considered biome and locality ID as nested random variables.
+Further, we considered biome and locality ID random variables.
 Also, we created a matrix with phylogenetic distances between species and used the function “cov_ranef” to account for possible phylogenetic influence on parasite infections.
 The model results were plotted using the “conditional_effects” function to visualize the predictions based on the independent variable.
 Moran’s I value was checked for model residuals.
 Again, we ran three models: one for all three parasite genera combined, one for Plasmodium lineages only, and one for Haemoproteus lineages only; in these last two models we fitted the data to a zero inflated negative binomial distribution.